Have you always wanted to visit Mexico City?

 Travellers who have had the chance to do some backpacking in Mexico may have visited similar structures, such as El Tepozteco, in the nearby town of Tepoztlán.
 However, aside from the Pyramid of the Sun at Teotihuacan, which is the tallest, other must-see ruins include the Pyramid of the Moon, the Ciudadela, and the Temple of Quetzalcoatl.

-This spectacular site is the only one on our list not located in Mexico City, however, it is included due to it being a must-visit when here.
-To get here you’ll want to head to the North Bus Terminal, where you can then take the two-hour bus directly to the ancient site.
+This spectacular site is the only one on our list not located in Mexico City; however, it is included because it is a must-visit when here.
+To get here you’ll want to head to the North Bus Terminal, where you can take the two-hour bus directly to the ancient site.

-The buses depart hourly to and from, making it quite a flexible and easy trip to make.
+The buses depart hourly to and from, making it quite a flexible and easy trip.

 Be the first to enter to Teotihuacan with this GetYourGuide Exclusive with early access